giusmento/AcidCharger/README.md

 # ACID CHARGER V1

-This board is a charger for acid batteries
+This board is a charger for acid batteries.

 ## Description